v-h-gn/lectures/published/csci_2510/week_07/monday/slides.md

 :: content ::

-# Cross Site Scripting or XSS enabled code to be injected into a website's source code!
+# Cross Site Scripting or XSS enables code to be injected into a website's source code and any connected clients!

 ### This is the technique used by Samy's MySpace worm!